If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 Rename Folder – rename the current folder.

 Run Shared Script-based Actions – globally permits execution of Script-based actions.
-In addition, the user will need an explicit permission to perform the Script-based Action of choice (see Script-based Actions below).
+In addition, the user will need explicit permission to perform the Script-based Action of choice (see Script-based Actions below).

 Run Draft Script-based Actions – permits the creation of new Script-based actions (drafts).